Expansion on the radar

 The crisis has forced a whole new cohort of the population into adopting online retailing and has resulted in an acceleration of penetration rates in many European countries, as shown in Figure 1.

 The penetration of online retail sales in the UK is greater than most western countries, but all European countries are on a similar growth trajectory.
 In the UK, Savills identified a tipping point of 10.7% of total retail sales being online, which created rapid growth in occupational demand for warehouse space.
 Several countries, including France, Germany and the Netherlands, have online penetration rates above 10.7%.
 These countries are expected to see a similar trajectory in take-up volumes to that of the UK.

-The manager notes that, although online retailing is a large factor in the increase in demand, supply chain resilience is also an important part.
+Although online retailing is a large factor in the increase in demand, supply chain resilience is also an important part.
 The pandemic brutally exposed weaknesses in the supply chain of many companies and sectors.
 A reliance on manufacturing in Far East Asia was exposed as the flow of goods all but ceased as production shut down.
 A re-shoring of manufacturing back to Europe is likely to take place in order to avoid this scenario, with companies reducing the length of supply chains and bringing operations closer to their customers.

-The manager says that the supply chain shock and a rush of panic buying at the start of lockdown caught many companies out.
+The supply chain shock and a rush of panic buying at the start of lockdown caught many companies out.
 Retailers and manufacturers had been increasingly moving to a “just in time” logistics model where stock levels were at the optimum level, thereby reducing space.
 However, a period of inventory building is now taking place as companies tilt their supply chains back towards ensuring sufficient stock over efficient stock handling and just in time fulfilment.